Bear Valley Review

 Bear Valley is southwest of the Lake Tahoe basin in the central Sierra and caters to families and locals.

-Koala chair terrain at Bear Valley, March 2021
+Porridge Bowl at Bear Valley, March 2024

-Koala chair terrain at Bear Valley, March 2021
+Porridge Bowl at Bear Valley, March 2024

 Stats and Rating